 SAFE Fund expands academic support for faculty and students

-Long-time member of the College of Arts and Sciences Advancement Council, Hughlene Bostian Frank ’68, called for an expansion of the Dean’s Fund at a council meeting last April.
-The Dean’s Fund had been set aside for student research, faculty symposia, and a variety of other activities to advance the academic successes of the college.
+Long-time member of the College of Arts and Sciences Advancement Council, Hughlene Bostian Frank ’68, called for an expansion of the Dean’s Fund in April of 2015.
+The Dean’s Fund had been set aside for student research, faculty symposia and a variety of other activities to advance the academic successes of the college.
 As founding contributors to the endowment fund, the Bill and Hughlene Frank wish is that their gift will provide long term funding and challenge other members of the Advancement Council to contribute as well.

-With an emphasis on student and faculty engagement, the SAFE Funds will support expanded academic activities; provide funding to students and professors for scholarship-related travel; purchase research equipment; support publication, and provide honoraria for visiting lecturers and other value-added activities that include our faculty and students.
+With an emphasis on student and faculty engagement, the SAFE Fund supports expanded academic activities; provides funding to students and professors for scholarship-related travel; provides for the purchase of research equipment; supports publication and provides honoraria for visiting lecturers and many other value-added activities that include our faculty and students.

 Each year, the College of Arts and Sciences will open two funding cycles for its students and faculty, once in the spring and once in the fall.
 Students and faculty will go through an application process online in order to be eligible for funding.